fashion-ai-dev/docs/docs/user-guide/seo.md

 - **Product Tags**: Tags and categories
 - **Alternative Image Descriptions**: Alt text for all product images (1-10)

-Select which fields you want to synchronize and enable them
+Select which fields you want to synchronize and enable them.
+These selected fields will be directly replaced at your integration platform by Fashion's.

 ## SEO Format Optimization